jsrois/react-typescript-scss/README.md

 - Using `yarn init` to create a new package json and two directories, `src` and `test`
 - adding typescript using `yarn add typescript` and then generating a typescript configuration file using `tsc --init`
+- Adding webpack and ts-loader with `yarn add webpack webpack-cli webpack-dev-server ts-loader` and the corresponding configuration files for webpack to generate the page from `app.ts` and `index.ts`